Find Cheap Auto Insurance Quotes in Your Area

 For example, if you have $1,000 worth of car damage and a $250 deductible, your insurer will send you $750 if your claim is accepted.
 If a replacement tire costs $100, then it wouldn't make sense to submit a claim and pay the deductible because it's higher than the cost of replacing the tire.

 In some instances, it may make sense for you to file a claim when tire damage is one part of more extensive damage to the vehicle.
 The total damage costs may then exceed your deductible.
-But if the damage is exclusively with the tire, then check if you're covered under a tire warranty.
+But if there is only damage to the tire, then check if you're covered under a tire warranty.

 How do tire warranties work?
 What does it cover?